 Using My Website

 At www.davidrovics.com you will find links that can help in various ways.
-A brief overview: on the “media” link you’ll find a brief bio, which along with a couple quotes from the main page of my website can work fine as a press release (along with info about the show).
+A brief overview: on the “media” link you’ll find a brief bio, which along with a couple quotes from luminaries can work fine as a press release (along with info about the show).
 It’s often best if you say it in your own words though.
 If you follow the link there for “posters” you’ll find a spiffy generic David Rovics tour poster with a blank space on the bottom for filling in local details.
 Find a good printer for printing out the first copy, fill in the local details, then make some photocopies.
-With enough lead time I can also mail you posters.
 Follow the “photos” link and you’ll find high-res photos perfect for print media to use.
-Follow the “Download Music” link and you’ll find loads of my songs available for free download on SoundCloud and videos you can share with people via YouTube.
-And of course follow the “contact me” link and anybody who wants to email me or call me for any reason can easily do so!
+Follow the “audio” link and you’ll find loads of my songs available for free download.

 Each one of the different publicity strategies I’ve gone through here will, by themselves, only bring in a limited number of people.
 In combination they are a nearly sure-fire guarantee of a successful, well-attended benefit concert that will most likely see me and the cause do well, and hopefully also help in your efforts to build your group and to invigorate the local progressive community a bit.
 I’ve pretty much organized this section with the most important publicity strategies closer to the beginning, but all of these publicity strategies have an important role to play, at least potentially.
 Hope to see you on the road and in the streets!